What You Should See In George Town, Penang - Travelswithsun

 1.3.
 Fort Cornwallis

-Entrance fees are compulsory (RM10) to enter the compound, but you can also see the fort from afar by walking around it.
+Entrance fees are compulsory (RM10 for Malaysians, and RM20 for foreigners) to enter the compound, but you can also see the fort from afar by walking around it.

 Entrance To Fort Cornwallis In George Town, Penang